 Well, measuring video marketing ROI is quite vital for your overall video campaigns.

 Creating compelling videos with high resolution is indeed back-breaking.
 After days of sweat, blood, and maybe tears, you finally have your stunning video – but it’s only half the battle.
 The next thing you need to do is understand how well it performs.

-If you just constantly create videos every month without actually tracking its performance, then what’s the point?
+If you just constantly create videos every month without actually tracking their performance, then what’s the point?